After going through surgery, it’s completely normal to wonder if and when your body will feel like yourself again.

 Your surgeon did some serious carpentry work on your knee joint, and your tissue is healing.
 Full recovery for more advanced activities can take up to an entire year.
 Be patient and remember that with time things will get better.

-What can help to increase my motivation and not “break” during this process?
+What can help to increase my motivation and not 'break' during the process?